livz/livz.github.io/_posts/2018-05-16-UnderTheWire-Oracle.md

   <p>The password for oracle3 is the last five digits of the MD5 hash, from the hashes of files on the destop, that appears twice.</p>
 </blockquote>

-The two files with the same hash are eveident if we list all the hashes sorted:
+The two files with the same hash are evident if we list all the hashes sorted:

 ```posh
 PS C:\Users\oracle2\Desktop> Get-ChildItem | ForEach-Object {Get-FileHash -Algorithm MD5 $_.name} | Sort-Object -Property Hash